lucasvolkmer/d2l-en-branch/chapter_preliminaries/probability.md

 $$E[X] = \sum_{x} x P(X = x).$$

-When the input of a function $f(x)$ is a random variable drawn from the distribution $P$ with different values $x$, the expectation of $f(x)$ is computed as

 Quando a entrada de uma função $f (x)$ é uma variável aleatória retirada da distribuição $P$ com valores diferentes $x$, a expectativa de $f (x)$ é calculada como

 $$E_{x \sim P}[f(x)] = \sum_x f(x) P(x).$$

-In many cases we want to measure by how much the random variable $X$ deviates from its expectation.
-This can be quantified by the variance

 Em muitos casos, queremos medir o quanto a variável aleatória $X$ se desvia de sua expectativa.
 Isso pode ser quantificado pela variação

 $$\mathrm{Var}[X] = E\left[(X - E[X])^2\right] =
 E[X^2] - E[X]^2.$$

-Its square root is called the *standard deviation*.
-The variance of a function of a random variable measures by how much the function deviates from the expectation of the function, as different values $x$ of the random variable are sampled from its distribution:

 Sua raiz quadrada é chamada de *desvio padrão*.
 A variância de uma função de uma variável aleatória mede